AdobeDocs/workfront.en/help/manage-work/projects/project-finances/calculate-net-value.md

 ## Locate the project Net Value

-You can find the Net Value for a project in the following areas in `Workfront`:
+You can find the Net Value for a project in the following areas in Workfront:

 <ul>
  <li> <p>In Business Case Summary area of the Business Case&nbsp;<br>For more information about the Business Case Summary area, see the "Understanding the Business Case Summary" section in&nbsp;the article <a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project in Adobe Workfront</a><a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project in Adobe Workfront</a>.</p> <p> <img src="assets/net-value-on-business-case-summary-highlighted-350x444.png" style="width: 350;height: 444;"> </p> </li>